-Persons interested in applying should first contact the Graduate Center for information and application materials.
-Applications are accepted as long as room for new students exists, but students are urged to complete their application by April 1 in order to be included before Computer Access Student Phone Entry Registration (CASPER) begins.
-(Those interested in beginning graduate studies in Spring Semester should contact the Program Coordinator).
-All students must complete Forms A and B of the CSU application booklet and return forms to the Graduate Center, International visa students must submit the appropriate international student application form which is available at the Office of International Programs and at the International Graduate Center.
-All other application materials are filed with the Graduate Center and will be forwarded to the Liberal Arts Program coordinator for appropriate action.
+Persons interested in applying should first contact the Office of Graduate Studies for information and application materials, River Front Center 206, (916) 278-6470.
+Applications are accepted as long as room for new students exists, but students are urged to complete their application by April 1 in order to be included before Computer Access to Student Personal and Enrollment Records (CASPER) begins.
+(Those interested in beginning graduate studies in spring semester should contact the Program Coordinator).
+All students must complete an online application for admission.
+International visa students must submit the appropriate international student application form which is available at the Global Education office, Lassen Hall 2304, (916) 278-7471.
+All other application materials are filed with the Office of Graduate Studies and will be forwarded to the Liberal Arts Program Coordinator for appropriate action.